 You must receive services from a dentist who participates in Delta Dental's Medicare Advantage PPO or Delta Dental's Medicare Advantage Premier network.
-Delta Dental's Medicare Advantage Premier Networks consist of dentists in the states of Michigan, Indiana and Ohio.
+Delta Dental's Medicare Advantage PPO and Delta Dental's Medicare Advantage Premier Networks consist of dentists in the states of Michigan, Indiana and Ohio.